Aim-Educational/FarmMaster/Documentation/articles/getting_started/code_overview.md

 * While a bit unweidly, [giving the GraphQL library a look](https://graphql-dotnet.github.io/docs/getting-started/introduction) can't do much harm.
   * There will be a dedicated section for how to modify FarmMaster's GraphQL setup, so don't worry too much if this goes over your head at first.

+### Semantic/Fomantic UI

+This is mostly if you're going to be writing any HTML, since this is the main CSS framework behind FarmMaster's frontend.

+Honestly, just go to [this](https://fomantic-ui.com/elements/button.html) page, and every so often give something in the huge list of things on the left-hand side a read through, so you can slowly learn how it's used.

+If nothing else, learn its [grid system](https://fomantic-ui.com/collections/grid.html), as that's really useful to know.

+While counter productive, large portions of the website actually use custom CSS (there's a dedicated section explaining all of this), so while learning Fomantic UI is great, it'd probably be best not to spend too much time on it, and instead look towards vanilla CSS and SASS.

+### SASS

+Again, this'll be part of the dedicated section to CSS and friends, but start learning [here](https://sass-lang.com/guide) and [here](https://sass-lang.com/documentation).

+Please note when creating custom SASS that you should use (and [learn](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)) flexbox, which is just a better way of laying out a page in general.

+## CI/CD pipeline

+FarmMaster's CI is pretty simplistic.

+First of all, read up on what [CI/CD](https://docs.gitlab.com/ee/ci/) is if you're unaware of it.
+FarmMaster's CI file may [prove interesting](https://github.com/Aim-Educational/FarmMaster/blob/master/.gitlab-ci.yml) as a learning resource as well.

+As stated in the CI file, there are only two jobs currently: `test`, and `publish_and_package`.

+The `test` job is ran on every commit, and simply runs any unittests FarmMaster has (which definitely need to be improved...).

+The `publish_and_package` job is only ran everytime a git tag is created (e.g. `git tag v0.2.0-alpha`).
+This job will download the latest version of [AimCLI](https://github.com/Aim-Educational/AimCLITool) (which also makes use of CI/CD), perform the `dotnet publish` command which creates a production ready package of FarmMaster, and then finally uses `AimCLI` to zip up the distribution of FarmMaster alongside any other metadata, which is then stored as an 'artifact' on Gitlab's side, allowing this zipped up package to be downloaded.

+In otherwords, `publish_and_package` simply builds and packages the latest distribution of FarmMaster.

+After that, someone who has access to the server FarmMaster is hosted on (eventually this will become an automated process) will have to SSH into the server to trigger `AimCLI` to deploy the latest distribution.

+While this may all sound like over-kill, this actually streamlines the process to the point of little friction (and once I bother to automate the final half of the process, there will be no friction!)